andrewnicols/docs/docs/guides/javascript/index.md

 ## Working with Strings

-One of the most helpful core modules is `core/str` which allows you to easily fetch and render language Strings in Javascript.
+One of the most helpful core modules is `core/str` which allows you to fetch and render language Strings in JavaScript.

 The `core/str` module has two main functions, which both return Promises containing the resolved string.